 Schizophrenia Symptoms

-People who struggle with schizophrenia often experience highly exaggerated actions, ideas, and perceptions.
-These are often developed due to a loss of sense with reality and can lead to the following symptoms:
+If you struggle with schizophrenia, you may experience highly exaggerated actions, ideas, and perceptions.
+These develop due to a loss of sense of reality and can lead to the following symptoms:

 - Delusions – Holding beliefs that are abnormal to others and can be easily proved wrong.
-Delusions can take a number of different forms, including: ⁴
+Delusions can take several different forms, including: ⁴

-- Persecutory Delusions – Holding the belief that someone is after you – that you’re being stalked, hunted, framed, or tricked.
+- Persecutory Delusions – Holding the belief that someone is after you (i.e. you’re being stalked, hunted, framed, or tricked).

 - Referential Delusions – Believing that forms of public communication (i.e. song lyrics) are an exclusive message just for you.

-- Somatic Delusions – False beliefs concerning the body (i.e. you’re struggling with a rare, bizarre health problem).
+- Somatic Delusions – False beliefs concerning the body (i.e. you struggle with a rare, bizarre health problem).

 - Erotomanic Delusions – False beliefs concerning intimacy (i.e. you believe a celebrity is in love with you or your significant other is cheating on you).